International & Transcultural Studies

 This course considers the theories and concepts used by anthropologists and other social scientists in the analysis of political behavior and institutions.
-It analyzes the contemporary theories for the study of power and uses ethnographies of education to examine such ideas.
+It analyzes contemporary theories for the study of power and their use in ethnographies of education.

 Introduction to the ethno- graphic investigation of educative institutions (villages, neighborhoods, families, peer groups, schools, etc.) and to the policy issues it addresses.

 For anthropologists and non-anthropologists contemplating independent, qualitative research, this course provides hands-on experience in basic techniques for generating, recording, and managing anthropological data in the field.

 Permission required.
 An analysis of the impact of television on the family's educative functions, with special attention to the process by which the family mediates television.

 This course examines the politics of armed conflict and peace building and the role of education in promoting peace or exacerbating violence in conflict-affected and post-conflict contexts.
 We will investigate several of the most pressing challenges facing the various stakeholders (external actors such as international organizations, bilateral donors, and NGOs; local actors, such as governments, civil societies, and nationalist/ideological state factions) and the influence of those stakeholders on education systems in times of war and emerging peace and on educational practices, policies, and curricula in conflict and post-conflict situations.